M2Rbiz/remmina-pkg/.gitlab/issue_templates/Bug.md

 * Reporting back greatly increases the attention and hope of fixing your issue.

 You can also ask questions via
-* IRC room, on freenode.net, in the #remmina channel, you can also use a [web client](https://kiwiirc.com/client/irc.freenode.net/?nick=remminer|?#remmina/).
+* IRC room, on libera.chat, in the #remmina channel, you can also use a [web client](https://web.libera.chat/?nick=remminer|?#remmina).
 * [General discussion mailing list](https://lists.remmina.org/listinfo/users).
 * [Reddit](https://reddit.com/r/Remmina)

-## Debuggin documentation
+## Debugging documentation

-See our wiki at https://gitlab.com/Remmina/Remmina/-/wikis/Usage/Remmina-debugging
+Check the wiki at https://gitlab.com/Remmina/Remmina/-/wikis/Usage/Remmina-debugging

 ## Local System Description